mohamashna/repository0/README.md

 Hi,
-To review my assignment please see Jupyter_Notebook.ipynb.
+To review my assignment please load Jupyter_Notebook.ipynb on either of jupyter notebook or jupyterlab environments.
 Thanks!